 Afrinovation Festival

-I represented the Blockchain Center NBO on Day 1 (October 16, 2025) of the Afrinovation Festival, held at the A.S.K Dome, Nairobi, under the theme “Innovate, Collaborate, Transform.”
-The day’s events served as a crucial platform, bridging policymakers, corporates, investors, and African startups.
-Our attendance highlighted the Center’s core mission as Nairobi’s premier event and coworking space dedicated to fostering community, learning, and physical collaboration among developers and innovators within the wider digital transformation narrative.
+On October 16, 2025, I represented Blockchain Centre NBO on Day 1 of the Afrinovation Festival at the A.S.K Dome in Nairobi, under the theme ‘Innovate, Collaborate, Transform.
+The event served as a crucial platform bridging policymakers, corporates, investors, and African startups.
+Our attendance highlighted the Center’s core mission as Nairobi’s premier event and coworking space.
+It is dedicated to fostering community, learning, and physical collaboration among developers and innovators within the wider digital transformation narrative.
 Key discussions centered on the integration of AI, the growth of the creative economy, and the necessity of robust startup funding strategies.

 ● Exhibition Floor Highlights: The Exhibition Floor was a hub of intense activity, featuring interactions with innovators, founders, and corporate representatives showcasing new technologies focused on Africa’s unique challenges.
 A standout encounter was with JHUB from Jomo Kenyatta University, which drives innovation and incubation for students, helping them convert ideas into viable startups.
 Other exhibits demonstrated key advancements in digital governance, financial inclusion, and data-driven decision-making, underscoring the critical role of youth and academia in shaping the continent’s sustainable innovation trajectory.

-Our core objectives for attending Day 1 focused on strategically reinforcing the Center’s physical value: promoting our event hosting space and community working space as Nairobi’s essential hub for innovation.
-We aimed to build crucial connections with venture capital, policymakers, and corporate leaders who could directly utilize our facilities, while also gathering market intelligence on East African tech trends, particularly blockchain adoption, to keep our programming sharp.
+Our core objectives for attending Day 1 focused on reinforcing the Center’s physical value.
+We aimed to promote our event hosting space and community working space as a hub for innovation in Nairobi.
+Additionally, we also sought to build connections with venture capital, policymakers, and corporate leaders while gathering market intelligence on East African tech trends, particularly blockchain adoption.
 Throughout the day, we successfully enhanced the Center’s visibility by framing conversations to showcase our event space as a facilitator forbroad tech discussions and our community working space as a thriving community hub, supporting developers and innovators across the entire tech spectrum, solidifying our identity as an inclusive physical asset in the Nairobi ecosystem.

 From my perspective, the Afrinovation Festival was a well-organized and genuinely inspiring event.
-I particularly like the following key elements:
+In particuar:

 ● Diverse and Interactive Sessions: The wide range of exhibitors and interactive sessions fostered robust learning and collaboration across different sectors.